scalefocus/SFBottomSheet/README.md

     * Updated .podspec and provide SFBottomSheetConfigurable public init
 * 0.0.7
     * Fixing child trailing constraint by updating SFBottomSheetChildControllerProtocol
+* 0.0.8
+    * Updated the calculation of a content size

 ## Meta